 Learn More: Formarinsee to Spullersee Day Hike

-This spellbinding day hike is located in Hohe Tauern National Park, just off the Grossglockner High Alpine Road.
+The spellbinding Glacier Trail Pasterze (Gletscherweg Pasterze) is located in Hohe Tauern National Park, just off the Grossglockner High Alpine Road.

 Well-marked and easy-to-follow, the hike delivers unbeatable views of Austria’s highest mountain, Grossglockner (3798 m), and the rapidly receding Pasterze Glacier.

-This route is also the first stage of the Alpe Adria long-distance trail, which starts at Kaiser-Franz-Josefs-Höhe and ends in Heiligenblut.
+This route is also part of the first stage of the Alpe Adria long-distance trail, which starts at Kaiser-Franz-Josefs-Höhe and ends in Heiligenblut.

 Though you can hike in either direction, we recommend starting at the Glocknerhaus, because the views unfold spectacularly as you near the foot of Grossglockner.